arcus/education_modules/demystifying_sql/demystifying_sql.md

 **Select All Columns**

 If you would like to return **all** of the columns from the table(s) specified in your SQL query, you can use the `*` wild card character as shown in the example below.
 You'll notice that we put a line break between the asterisk and the `FROM` keyword.
-Spaces and line breaks, or **whitespace**, doesn't really matter for SQL.
+Spaces and line breaks, or **whitespace**, don't really matter for SQL.
 You can run your code together on a single line, or (preferably) add intendation and spaces that help human readers understand your code more easily.

 ```sql
 SELECT *